 I don't have any formal beta-testers for the releases of x11vnc, so I'd appreciate any additional testing very much.

-Please help test and debug the 0.9.6 version for release sometime in Spring 2009.
+Please help test and debug the 0.9.14 version for release sometime in Winter 2011.

 There are also some Linux, Solaris, Mac OS X, and other OS test binaries here.
 Please kick the tires and report bugs, performance regressions, undesired behavior, etc. to me.